elucian/bee/syntax/composite.md

 ```

 **Unpacking Notes:**
-* To unpack a list it must use at least one comma separated variables;
+* You can visit a list one by one using operator +> is a scan block;
+* You can visit a list two by two in pairs using (a,b) in a scan block;
 * If list is greater than target variables the rest of values are ignored;
-* If the list is shorter than the number of variables the rest of variables are set to zero value;
+* If the list is shorter last variables are set to zero, no error is raised;

 ### List processing